aluissp/dotfiles/README.md

 sudo chsh $USER -s /usr/bin/fish
 ```

-### 5. Activate nvidia hybrid graphics
+### 6. Activate nvidia hybrid graphics

-If you have nvidia graphics, you'll notice that there're `optimus-manager-qt` and `optimus-manager` installed.
-First, you need comment the following lines in `/etc/sddm.conf`:
+If you have open source nvidia graphics you can skip this step, however, if you have another type of nvidia graphics you must install `optimus-manager-qt` and `optimus-manager`.
+Then, you need comment the following lines in `/etc/sddm.conf`:

 ```bash
 # DisplayCommand=/usr/share/sddm/scripts/Xsetup
 # DisplayStopCommand=/usr/share/sddm/scripts/Xstop
 ```

 After that, reboot your system and open the `optimus-manager-qt` to activate the hybrid graphics.
 To apply the changes, reboot your system again.
 If you have any problem, you can check the [official documentation](https://github.com/Askannz/optimus-manager?tab=readme-ov-file#kde)

-### 6. Work with multiple monitors
+### 7. Work with multiple monitors

 If you have multiple monitors, you can use the `arandr` tool, simply run it and save the configuration like `~/.screenlayout/monitors.sh`.
 After that, reboot your system to apply the changes.

-### 7. Install the themes and icons
+### 8. Install the themes and icons

 There're many themes and icons that you can see [here](https://www.gnome-look.org/browse/).
 However, the themes and icons that I use are the following: